grellyd/grellyddotcom/content/writing/2023-01-02-threeplusone.md

 In the last week, look to have everything in MR by Wednesday at the latest.
 That leaves a two day buffer to review, test, fix get everything through before the end of the cycle.

-If completeing the work inside the cycle isn't possible, take some time in a retro to figure out why.
+If completing the work inside the cycle isn't possible, take some time in a retro to figure out why.
 Did you have an over-expansive scope of work?
 Were you waiting on external stakeholders that couldn't deliver on time?
 Or did life just get in the way?
-Bring the uncomplete work forward into the planning meetings and decide if it is still a priority to get done.
+Bring the incomplete work forward into the planning meetings and decide if it is still a priority to get done.
 If it is, bring it forward to the next cycle.
 If not, leave it behind.

 ## Why

 Pace!
-The ULG dream enables us to borrow who and what we need from the different teams under our unmbrella.
+The ULG dream enables us to borrow who and what we need from the different teams under our umbrella.
 This only becomes possible if there are natural points at which folks can move between projects.

 The goal here is **not** to enforce working method compliance.
-You and your comrades should still pick, scope, design, and exectue on the work as before.
+You and your comrades should still pick, scope, design, and execute on the work as before.
 The goal is to align working periods.

 # Questions?